-Practice Point 9.2.3.1: The persistence of ANCA positivity, an increase in ANCA levels, and a change in ANCA from negative to positive are only modestly predictive of future disease relapse and should not be used to guide treatment decisions.
+Practice Point 9.2.3.1: The persistence of ANCA positivity, an increase in ANCA levels, and a change in ANCA from negative to positive are only modestly predictive of future disease relapse and should not be used to guide treatment decisions of AAV management.

-Detecting relapsing disease in a sensitive and specific manner is one of the most challenging aspects of AAV management.
 For relapse detection, ANCA is only one aspect of patient assessment.
 In patients in whom immunosuppressive treatment has been stopped (particularly after discontinuation of rituximab), a switch from ANCA negative to positive or a rise in ANCA has greater predictive value.
 In this situation we recommend increased relapse monitoring, and education of patients regarding potential relapse risk.